 The main limitation on use of NeoPixels on many microcontrollers is memory.
-The microcontroller, in general, has to reserve at least three bytes for the red, green, and blue pixel values.
+The microcontroller, in general, has to reserve at least three bytes for the red, green, and blue pixel values (four for RGBW pixels which adds a white component).
 The more pixels to control, the more memory is used.

 If you plan to drive a large number of pixels, like for a whole room or art project, look at the full range Adafruit Products and guides.
 And catch us on the Adafruit forums under Glowy Things and on the Adafruit Discord channel.
 Folks can guide you to something if it is larger than can be accommodated with this introductory guide.

 Crickit is designed to handle a decent amount of power (current) to your NeoPixel projects.
 Power = current x voltage, so with a constant 5 volts, power increases proportionally to current needs.